Crag (dice game)

-Crag is a dice game similar to Yacht and Yahtzee.
+Crag is a dice game similar to Yacht, Yahtzee, and Yatzy.
 It is played with three dice.
 The game is quicker to play than Yahtzee, and in Clement Wood and Gloria Goddard's 1940 Complete Book of Games, it is described as a game that "shares with Yacht the supremacy among sequence dice-casting games".

 Gameplay

 Over 13 rounds, players take turns to roll three dice and assign them to certain combinations in a table.
 After throwing the dice, a player may choose to reroll any number of those dice.
 This second roll is final, at which point the player chooses which scoring category is to be used for that round.
 Once a player has used a category, they cannot use it again.

 The scoring categories have varying point values, some of which are fixed values and others where the score depends on the value of the dice.
 The winner is the player who scores most points.